crossproduct/Clock-d/README.md

 Clock-d
 =======

-A minimal but beautiful, soothing rhythmic clock with daily weather updates.
+A minimal but beautiful, soothing rhythmic clock with hourly weather updates.

 * Rhythmic pulsing on the second for a soothing zen like trance.
 * Dynamic daytime / night time transition with sunrise and sunset color transitions